d-carrigg/BinWips/ReadMe.md

 ### HostReferences `String[]`

 List of .NET assemblies for the host .exe to reference.
-These references will not be accessible from within the powershell script.
+These references will not be accessible from within the PowerShell script.

 ### Resources `String[]`